paip-web/pw-diet-calculator/CONTIBUTING.md

 * Detailed steps to reproduce bug.

-### Fix Bugs
+#### Fix Bugs

-Look through the GitLab issues for bugs.
-Anything tagged with "bug" is open to whoever wants to implement it.
+Look through the [GitHub issues](https://github.com/patrykjadamczyk/pw-diet-calculator/issues) for bugs.
+Anything tagged with ["bug"](https://github.com/patrykjadamczyk/pw-diet-calculator/labels/bug) is open to whoever wants to implement it.

-### Implement Features
+#### Implement Features

-Look through the Roadmap in documentation and check what wasn't done.
+Look through the Roadmap in [Trello](https://trello.com/b/ptN1Rz32/pw-diet-calculator) and check what is in Backlogs.
 Everything what will be there is open to whoever wants to implement it.

 ## Rules and Additional Information

 ### Rules

+#### PAiP Web Developer Guide

+[Here](https://github.com/patrykjadamczyk/pw-devguide/blob/version/1/README.md) is guide where is written somethings you need to look out for.
+This guide is still being built so changes may happen to it.

-### Pull Request Guidelines
+#### Pull Request Guidelines

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.

 2. Add your changes to ChangeLogs
-    * docs/source/n_changelog.rst (Every even small change)

-    * HISTORY.rst (For every big change in functionality)
+    * CHANGELOG.md

+    * {sub-project}/CHANGELOG.md

-3. The pull request should work for Python >= 3.6 and be OS independent.
+3. The pull request should be with clean code.

-### Tests
+#### Tests

-To run tests run any of these:
+To run tests just run `pwbs test` in the project directory.

-* ``pytest``

-* ``pwbs --run-tests``

-* ``python -m pwbs --run-tests``

-If you make tests keep ordering don't fillout missing numbers.
-Last Documented Test is 5?
-Then make test 6 not 4 because it's missing number.

 ## Templates